MediaComem/docker-brownbag/README.md

 directory is referenced by its full or relative path on the host machine.

-Bind mounts are very performant, but they rely on the host machine's filesystem having a specific directory structure available, making the container less portable.
+Bind mounts are very performant, but they rely on the host machine's filesystem having a specific directory structure available, making the container **less portable**.
 If you are developing new Docker applications, consider using [named volumes][docker-storage-volumes] instead (which we'll see in the next section).
 You can't use Docker commands to directly manage bind mounts.

 Let's stop the `app` and `db` containers and remove the `db` container.
 As before, this will clear all our data: